Why Study Philosophy?

 Studying philosophy develops skills that are useful in any chosen career.

-A recent survey of employers conducted by the Association of American Colleges and Universities found that critical thinking skills, complex problem-solving skills, and written and oral communication skills are among the most important skills employers are looking for in potential employees.
-Another survey found that 93 percent of employers say that "a candidate's demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major."
+A survey of employers conducted by the Association of American Colleges and Universities found that "the ability to effectively communicate orally and in writing" and "critical thinking and analytical reasoning" are the most important skills employers are looking for in potential employees.
+Another recent survey found that employers take these "capacities that cut across majors [to be] critical to a candidate's potential for career success."
+In fact, 93 percent of employers surveyed said that "a candidate's demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major."
 These general skills are precisely what the standardized exams for admittance to graduate, business, and law school are designed to test for, and the data demonstrate that philosophy majors do extraordinarily well on them.

 Preparation for Graduate, Business, and Law School